phillymesh/cjdns-optimizations/README.md

 [  4] 0.00-120.00 sec 366 MBytes 25.6 Mbits/sec      receiver
 ```

+### Conclusion

+The Orange Pi Zero retails for $6.99 USD, so the estimated cost is $0.27 per Mbit.

 ## Pine A64

 Both builds were performed on Armbian, Armbian_5.25_Pine64_Debian_jessie_default_3.10.104.img using cjdns-v19.1